Pawel Kudzia

 Field-based biomechanical analysis of ski mountaineering using smartphone video and open-source pose estimation Oral

-Kudzia P., Clements N., Cripton P. World Congress of Biomechanics, Munich, Germany.
+Kudzia P., Clements N., Cripton P. World Congress of Biomechanics, Vancouver, Canada.
 2026 Abstract

 Video analysis of human lateral head impacts reveals muscle co-contraction reduces head excursion relative to torso Oral

-Kudzia P., Booth G.R., Reynier K., Panzer M., Cripton P. World Congress of Biomechanics, Munich, Germany.
+Kudzia P., Booth G.R., Reynier K., Panzer M., Cripton P. World Congress of Biomechanics, Vancouver, Canada.
 2026 Abstract

 2025